christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-Semantically, when the model processes the second mention of `John` in the sentence, we can see that it’s attending `John` to every entity in the initial state.
-This could suggest the model is handling coreference resolution, linking `John` to the entities that were present at the start of the model's initial state of the scenario.
+Semantically, when the model processes the second mention of `John` in the sentence, it’s throwing attention to every entity that was part of the initial state.
+This looks a lot like coreference resolution in action—linking `John` back to the same entities he was connected to at the start of the scenario.
+Basically, the model’s tracking `John` across mentions and making sure it’s keeping all the initial context straight.

 <br>